LLMGuardian/.github/profile/README.md

 🤝  **Contributors:**

 We believe in equal ownership of this project.
-Contributions from all team members—Chaima Jaziri(, Amir Hakimi, and Liam Johnston—are integral to its success.
+Contributions from all team members—Chaima Jaziri(, Amir Karimi, and Liam Johnston—are integral to its success.

 Chaima Jaziri (Concordia University)
 Email: chaima.jaziri@mail.concordia.ca

-Amir Hakimi (Queen’s University)
+Amir Karimi (Queen’s University)
-Email: AMK9978@gmail.com
+Email: a.karimi@queensu.ca

 Liam Johnston (Queen’s University)
 Email: 24rrvk@queensu.ca